susestudio/studio-help/100_quickstart/104_creating-appliances.md

 Cloud, VirtualBox, VMware ESX, IBM SmartCloud, and Oracle VM support creating virtual machines by importing an .ovf file.

+**qcow2**
+Use this format if you want to run your appliance on a QEMU/KVM host system.
+It allows to store multiple virtual machine setup.

 **Xen guest**
 Use this format if you want to run your appliance on a Xen host system, such as SUSE Linux Enterprise Server.
 Xen guests works only on